 The right way to define your investment goals requires you to answer many important questions about your financial situation now, and your expectations for the future.
 You must address the types and amounts of investment risks you are willing to tolerate.
 You must also consider taxes on your investment income, inflation, investment fees, regulatory constraints […]

 The combination of risk concentration and lack of liquidity poses significant challenges for wealth management, and for the preservation of wealth.
-If you are the owner of a private company, a top officer, director or major shareholder in a public company, a principal in a private equity, hedge fund or real estate investment firm, you […]
+If you are the owner of a private company, a top officer, director or major shareholder in public company, a principal in a private equity, hedge fund or real estate investment firm, you could […]

 Family foundations are required to publicly disclose sensitive information – but you can take steps to protect your privacy.
 Family foundations comprise nearly half of the 76,000 private foundations in the US.
 Every year, these family foundations are required to disclose information in mandatory filings that become public.
 Unfortunately, the information contained in these filings […]